Rishang/install-release/README.md

 INFO   Done
 ```

-#### Config updates for pre release versions
+#### Config updates for pre-release versions

-This is useful when you want to install pre-release versions of tools like beta or alpha releases. by default it is set to `False` in which case it will only check for latest release.
+This is useful when you want to install pre-release versions of tools like beta or alpha releases.
+By default, it is set to `False` in which case it will only check for latest release.

 ```bash
 ❯ install-release config --pre-release
 ```

-#### Config github to token for higher rate limit
+#### Config GitHub to token for higher rate limit